ESOS For Hotels

 5 Practical Ways to Reduce Energy Consumption for Hotels

-With the ESOS Phase 2 data capture period beginning in January 2018, it’s time for the hospitality industry to start thinking about ESOS.
+With the ESOS Phase 3 deadline being 5th December 2023, it’s time for the hospitality industry to start thinking about ESOS compliance.

 HVAC systems, lighting and the refrigeration units usually account for the bulk of a hospitality building’s energy consumption.
 With the ever rising energy bill and the concerns about climate change, the cost associated with all of these can be easily reduced, if the business knows where to look at and what to do.